selfishprimate/ux-design-resources/README.md

 Hey there! 👋

-I put this list together while preparing my webinar on **UX fundamentals**.
+I put this list together while preparing my **UX: What Is It?
+Why Does It Matter?
+Core Principles** webinar.
 These are the books, articles, tools, and references that shaped how I think about design, and I figured they might be useful for you too.
 Feel free to bookmark, fork, or share.

 ## 📚 Books